darklordgrep/PLSQL-Shapefile/types/shapefilewriter.typ

   -- files.
 Caller must ensure than the last call to ShapefileWrite.finish is -- TRUE or that apex_zip.finish is otherwise called for the zip file. member procedure finish(p_zipfile in out nocopy blob, p_featureclass in varchar2, p_closezip in boolean default TRUE),

   -- Set the well-known text as used in ArcGIS for the shapefile's spatial reference.
   -- This text will be added to the shapefile when 'finish' is called as a '.prj' file. member procedure setSpatialReferenceText(p_wkt in varchar2),

   -- Type metadata functions
   static function majorVersion return number, static function minorVersion return number, static function LastEditedBy return varchar2, static function lastModifiedDate return varchar2, static function revision return varchar2,

   --private
   member procedure writeAppendIntegerShp(val in pls_integer, endianess in pls_integer default 2),
   member procedure writeAppendIntegerShpShx(val in pls_integer, endianess in pls_integer default 2),
   member procedure writeAppendDoubleShp(val in binary_double, endianess in pls_integer default 2),
   member procedure writeAppendDoubleShpShx(val in binary_double, endianess in pls_integer default 2),
   member procedure writeIntegerShp(pos in pls_integer, val in pls_integer, endianess in pls_integer default 2),
-  member procedure writeIntegerShpShx(pos in pls_integer, val in pls_integer, endianess in pls_integer default 2)
+  member procedure writeIntegerShpShx(pos in pls_integer, val in pls_integer, endianess in pls_integer default 2),
+  member procedure writeDoubleShpShx(pos in pls_integer, val in binary_double, endianess in pls_integer default 2)
 );